 Known by locals as the most beginner-friendly surf spot in the area, we’ll spend two days on Stinson Beach receiving professional surf instruction.
 You’ll learn techniques, water safety and awareness, and etiquette before paddling out to watch for the perfect line.
 These mellow waves are so reliable, it’s not unusual to catch 20 to 30 lines in a day!

-We’ll finish our Bold West adventure with a two-day tour of historic landmarks, including the infamous Alcatraz Island.
-See reminders of the American Indian Occupation carved into the stone of “the Rock,” and walk in the shoes of notorious criminals like Al “Scarface” Capone during a prison cell tour.
-We’ll see friendlier sites as well, like the West Coast’s oldest operating lighthouse and the beautiful Gardens of Alcatraz.
-Then we’ll walk the entirety of the 1.7-mile-long Golden Gate Bridge before admiring Ghirardelli Square (possibly picking up some namesake chocolate!) and Fisherman’s Wharf.
+We’ll finish our Bold West adventure with a two-day tour of historic landmarks, including the famous Golden Gate Bridge.
+We will walk the entirety of Fisherman’s Wharf, a historic fishing village turned tourist destination.
+While walking past clam chowder cafes and street performers, we will make our way to Pier 39 to see the vivacious Californa Sea Lions in residence!
+With the Sea Lion barking echoing across the bay, we will make our way up the 209 steps to the top of Coit Tower.
+From there, we will have a view over the entire city and a sneak peek of what we will see next, like the West Coast’s oldest operating lighthouse and the beautiful Gardens of Golden State Park.
+Then we’ll walk the entirety of the 1.7-mile-long Golden Gate Bridge before admiring Ghirardelli Square and picking up some namesake chocolate!
 We’ll give back to this scenic and well-traveled area by spending four hours removing invasive species in Marin County Parks.

 *Listed above is Bold Earth’s intended itinerary for this trip.
 All itineraries are subject to change in order to provide the best possible program quality.